rarenaturew/insight_coding_challenge/README.md

 the dictionary (*dict*), its sorted keys (*sorted_keys*), and the total number of lines (*N_lines*).
-The time spent to calculate the running median only depend on N_t, which is a **fixed** amount.
+The time spent to calculate the running median only depend on N_t, which is a **fixed** amount, therefore O(1).
 Here the *sorted_keys* is optional, because it can be obtained from *dict*.
 However, maintaining a sorted key vector *sorted_keys* can save time.
 Instead of sorting the keys of *dict* each time when a new tweet comes in, we now only update *sorted_keys* if the "number of unique words" of the new tweet is not already in the keys of *dict*, otherwise the *sorted_keys* remains the same.
-Note there are only N_t possible keys, therefore we only do sorting at most N_t times.
+Note there are only 0.5\*N_t possible keys, therefore we only do sorting at most 0.5\*N_t times, which make the sorting time essentially negligible.

+### Summary
+This package can deal with large files whose sizes are larger than the RAM of the machine, and the time complexity is O(N): the duration of the execution time is proportional to the size of the input data file.